Wiener--Ito integral representation in vector valued Gaussian stationary random fields: Introduction. An overview of the results.

-Although the theory of generalized random fields is an interesting subject in itself, I was interested not so much in their properties, I was investigating them for a different reason.
+Although the theory of generalized random fields is an interesting subject in itself, I investigated it for a different reason.
 I was interested in the matrix valued spectral measures of vector valued Gaussian stationary generalized random fields and the vector valued random spectral measures corresponding to them and not in the Gaussian, stationary generalized random fields which were needed for their construction.
 They behave similarly to the analogous objects corresponding to (non-generalized) Gaussian stationary random fields.
 We can work with them in the same way.
-Nevertheless, there is a difference between these new spectral and random spectral measures and the previously defined ones which is very important for us.
+Nevertheless, there is a difference between these new spectral and random spectral measures and their previously defined counterparts which is very important for us.
 Namely, the coordinates of a matrix valued spectral measure corresponding to a non-generalized random field are complex measures with finite total variation, while in the case of generalized random fields the matrix valued spectral measures need not satisfy this condition.
 It is enough to demand that the corresponding matrix valued measures have locally finite total variation, and the matrix valued spectral measures are semidefinite matrix valued measures with moderately increasing distribution at infinity.
 (The definition of these notions is contained in Section~4.)

 The above facts mean that we can work with a much larger class of random spectral measures after the introduction of Gaussian stationary generalized random fields and random spectral measures corresponding to them.
 This is important for us, because in the limit theorems we are interested in the limit can be expressed by means of multiple Wiener--It\^o integrals with respect to random spectral measures constructed with the help of vector valued Gaussian stationary generalized random fields.
+Theorem~1.2 discussed in this introduction is an example for such a limit theorem.

-Sections 2---4 contain the main results about the linear functionals of vector valued Gaussian stationary random fields we need in our investigation.
-They are also needed in the study of non-linear functionals of vector valued stationary Gaussian fields, which is the subject of the remaining part of this work.
-Here I work out some tools which are useful in the study of limit theorems with a new type of non-Gaussian limit.
+Sections 2---4 contain the main results about the linear functionals of vector valued Gaussian stationary random fields.
+They are also needed in the study of their non-linear functionals , and this is the subject of Sections~5 and~6.
+The results of these sections help us to work out some tools which are useful in the study of limit theorems with a new type of non-Gaussian limit.